Commonly Asked Questions: About the Center for Tobacco Products (CTP)

 - Implementing a compliance and enforcement program to ensure industry compliance with regulatory requirements

-- Partnering in research with the National Institutes of Health to dramatically increase regulatory science capabilities, including these projects:
+- Partnering in research with the National Institutes of Health to dramatically increase regulatory science capabilities.
+A few of those projects include:

 - The Population Assessment of Tobacco and Health Study, the first longitudinal study of patterns of tobacco use over time